Whole. New. Mom.

 – We lived in Oklahoma for a brief period but now reside in Michigan.
 We had a different course planned for our lives, one that didn't include life-threatening food allergies, autism, or adrenal burnout.
 But then, we aren't the ones in control of our lives.

 – Our family of 3 lived on an income of 12,500 for 1 year while my husband was finishing his PhD and we still made it through 2 master's and a doctorate without debt.
 Ask me sometime about our “ghetto food” and frugal date nights :-).

 – I worked as a tentmaking missionary in Japan for 1 year and served in parachurch ministry throughout college.
 Interestingly enough, my husband taught in China for 2 years at the college level.
 We both sang with black gospel choirs in college.
 And LOVED it.

 – I was pre-med in college and studied nutrition there as well.
 However, I am not a doctor.
 Remember that as you read my posts, please :-).

-– I don't say this to brag, but only to share that I am not an “intellectual slouch”.
-I went to one of the top universities in the country and was near the top of my class.
-Phi Beta Kappa.
-That either means I fooled a lot of people or that I have a little bit on the ball intellectually.
-I mainly write this because some folks accuse me of not being interested in real research (check out the comments on that post) or even have gone so far to say that I am an idiot.
+– I was an Echols Scholar at the University of Virginia with an Interdisciplinary Degree, graduated near the top of my class and am a Phi Beta Kappa member.
+I write this not to brag, but because some folks accuse me of not being interested in real research (check out the comments on that post) or even have gone so far to say that I am an idiot.